Topazoo/Clusterbomb/Readme.txt

 Requirements:

-	- A version of Python 2.0 - 3.5 installed on the OS running the instance Python 2.7 is required for default installation
+	- A version of Python 2.0 - 3.5 installed on the OS running the script
-	- Python pip installed on the OS running the instance
+	- Python pip installed on the OS running the script

 Clusterbomb: